 - Drinks must be in spill-proof containers (i.e. no soda cans or to-go cups).
 All other food and drink is prohibited.

-- Tobacco use is not allowed in the Library.
-This includes cigarettes and smokeless tobacco.
-The designated smoking area is behind the Classroom Building.
+- Tobacco use, including cigarettes and smokeless tobacco, is not allowed in the Library, or at the Library entrances.
+The designated smoking area on campus is behind the Classroom Building.

 - The ASL community must show their ASL ID cards to remain in the building when the staff closes the Library.
 All others will be asked to leave.
 Fines will be charged for late or damaged materials.
 Please see the user guide for details.

 If you have suggestions as to how we can improve our Library services, please: